The Rainbow Tulip

 The Rainbow Tulip is a 1999 historical fiction children's picture book by Pat Mora and illustrated by Elizabeth Sayles.
 Published by Viking Children's Books in 1999, it follows the story of a young girl named Estelita.
-Estelita is the only Hispanic student in the first-grade class and feels very different than the rest of her classmates.
-Her heritage is different than many of the other children and she struggles with looking and sounding different than the other kids.
+Estelita is the only Hispanic student in the first-grade class and feels very different from the rest of her classmates.
+Her heritage is differs from many of the other children and she struggles with her looks and sounds differing from the other kids'.
 Estelita is bilingual and speaks English at school while her parents speak only Spanish.
 She loves her family but notices that even her mother stands out from the other mothers in her class.
-Estelita embraces her heritage but doesn't always love feeling so different than everyone else.
+Estelita embraces her heritage but does not always love feeling so different from everyone else.
 With the help of a colorful costume and a joyous dance around a maypole, Estelita learns to embrace standing out from her classmates.
 Estelita's thoughts and feelings are at the forefront of this story as she finds comfort with who she is.